mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 * `provider_region_name` - (Optional) Physical location of your MongoDB cluster.
 The region you choose can affect network latency for clients accessing your databases.
 Requires the **Atlas region name**, see the reference list for [AWS](https://docs.atlas.mongodb.com/reference/amazon-aws/), [GCP](https://docs.atlas.mongodb.com/reference/google-gcp/), [Azure](https://docs.atlas.mongodb.com/reference/microsoft-azure/).
     Do not specify this field when creating a multi-region cluster using the replicationSpec document or a Global Cluster with the replicationSpecs array.
 * `provider_volume_type` - (AWS - Optional) The type of the volume.
 The possible values are: `STANDARD` and `PROVISIONED`.  `PROVISIONED` required if setting IOPS higher than the default instance IOPS.
-* `replication_factor` - (Optional) Number of replica set members.
+* `replication_factor` - (Deprecated) Number of replica set members.
 Each member keeps a copy of your databases, providing high availability and data redundancy.
 The possible values are 3, 5, or 7.
 The default value is 3.
 * `provider_auto_scaling_compute_min_instance_size` - (Optional) Minimum instance size to which your cluster can automatically scale (e.g., M10).
 Required if `autoScaling.compute.scaleDownEnabled` is `true`.
 * `provider_auto_scaling_compute_max_instance_size` - (Optional) Maximum instance size to which your cluster can automatically scale (e.g., M40).
 Required if `autoScaling.compute.enabled` is `true`.

-* `replication_specs` - (Optional) Configuration for cluster regions.
+* `replication_specs` - Configuration for cluster regions.
 See [Replication Spec](#replication-spec) below for more details.

 ### Multi-Region Cluster